-Your high school GPA - along with other important factors like level of coursework taken, class rank, and any extracurricular activities that you've participated in - gives the admissions committee a well-rounded idea of whether you'll continue your high school success on a college campus.
+Your high school GPA - along with other important factors like the level of coursework taken, class rank, and any extracurricular activities that you've participated in - gives the admissions committee a well-rounded idea of whether you'll continue your high school success in a college campus.

 Because of this, letters of recommendation are one of the most important considerations for many admissions committees.
 This is an area that applicants, students, teachers, and admissions counselors should do everything in their power to get right.

 Admissions committees are increasingly requesting 2-3 letters of recommendation from applicants because letters of recommendation provide insight into a student's personality, values, seriousness, readiness, and character that a hard-and-fast test score simply can't.

 Getting a glowing letter of recommendation from a high school teacher or school counselor who's already obtained a higher degree in the field that you're interested in exploring at college can be a powerful statement in itself.
 Also, make sure that you're following the instructions laid out in the college application.
 Oftentimes colleges will request that recommendations come from an academic teacher or a school counselor (rather than a coach or employer, for example).

 A letter of recommendation is a unique factor since most other admissions factors - test scores, etc. - are totally within your control.
 So, how do you go about getting a letter of recommendation that carries real weight and attests to your best qualities?